-Are you planning a trip to Bora Bora or any of the other French Polynesian islands?
-If so, here’s a few travel recommendations on what to pack for an amazing vacation!
+Are you planning a trip to Bora Bora, Tahiti, or other French Polynesian islands?
+If so, here are a few travel recommendations on what to pack for a fantastic vacation!

-Bora Bora is a bucketlist destination because of its beauty and tropical atmosphere.
-Overwater bungalows, warm lagoon water, and amazing sunsets make it easy to see why it’s also the number one place to honeymoon or anniversary.
-Amongst the great things about Bora Bora is that the weather is constant all year round so you should not need to overpack with too many clothes.
-No one wants to lug around heavy bags on whats supposed to be a relaxing trip.
+Bora Bora is a bucket list destination because of its beauty and tropical atmosphere.
+Overwater bungalows, warm lagoon water, and amazing sunsets make it easy to see why it’s also the number one place for a honeymoon or anniversary.
+The great thing about Bora Bora is that the weather is constant all year round, so you should not need to overpack with too many clothes.
+No one wants to lug around heavy bags on what’s supposed to be a relaxing trip.

-Bora Bora resides in the middle of the South Pacific, and while there are shops and stores on the main island there are also hefty price tags that accompany basic items.
-Bora Bora is the island of luxury where burgers can cost $25+ (USD) and $20+ drinks.
-You’ll want to bring plenty of sun screen and perhaps a bottle of liquor so that you can save money in order to buy souvineers or exotic pearls to solidify a memborable dream vacation.
+Bora Bora resides in the middle of the South Pacific, and while there are shops and stores on the main island, hefty price tags accompany essential items.
+Bora Bora is the island of luxury where burgers can cost $25+ (USD) and $20+ for drinks.
+You’ll want to bring plenty of sunscreens and perhaps a bottle of liquor so that you can save money to buy souvenirs or exotic pearls to solidify a memorable dream vacation.

-We have visited the island of Bora Bora four times and each time we go we use this helpful packing list to make sure we got everything covered.
+We have visited the island of Bora Bora four times, and each time we go, we use this helpful packing list to ensure we have everything covered.
 Paradise awaits, so let’s get packing!

 Bora Bora Packing List:

-Here are the essential items we reccomend for a great trip.
+Here are the essential items we recommend for a great trip.

-You’re definitely going to explore the lagoon, so you’ll want a good mask and snorkel to see fish, coral, and sharks!
-Most resorts have a pair for you to check out although if you’re not up for swapping mouth pieces with all the hotel guests, then maybe you want to bring your own.
-There’s tons of options now with the traditional style or the all-in-one new variations, with some even having a Go Pro attachment built-in.
+You’re going to explore the lagoon, so you’ll want a good mask and snorkel to see fish, coral, and sharks!
+Most resorts have a pair for you to check out, although if you’re not up for swapping mouthpieces with all the hotel guests, you may want to bring your own.
+There are many options now with the traditional style or the all-in-one new variations, with some even having a Go Pro attachment.

 A MUST!
-Not every resort has reef and sharp coral but for those that do, you’ll be glad you have some protection for your feet.
-From personal experience Jason stepped on a sea urchin and had a little spike stuck in my foot for months until it finally came.
+Not every resort has a reef and sharp coral, but for those that do, you’ll be glad you have some protection for your feet.
+From personal experience, Jason stepped on a sea urchin and had a little spike stuck in his foot for months until it finally came.
 Not fun, so bring water shoes!
-I’m loving these colorful jelly sandals by the way.
+I love these colorful jelly sandals, by the way.

 > Big Brim, Fedora, or Trucker Hat

-Plan on sitting in the sun and reading a book?, or maybe you just want to look cute.
-Either way a nice big brim hat or cotton beach hat can provide shade and keep your face turning red if you forget to keep apply your sunscreen.
+Plan on sitting in the sun and reading a book?
+Or maybe you want to look cute.
+Either way, a nice big brim hat or cotton beach hat can provide shade and keep your face turning red if you forget to apply your sunscreen.
 I also like this fedora and fun trucker hat.

-Don’t forget to pack sunglasses, a week of squinting with all that sunshine will leave you with a bunch of wrinkles around your eyes, no one wants that.
-Even a cheap pair of sunglasses is a good idea to have on your packing list.
+Don’t forget to pack sunglasses, a week of squinting with all that sunshine will leave you with a bunch of wrinkles around your eyes.
+No one wants that.
+Even a cheap pair of sunglasses is a good idea on your packing list.

-When you’re not jumping off your overwater bungalow into the Bora Bora lagoon, maybe you just want to float around on top of it and enjoy where you are.
-If that sounds like a plan, then perhaps you should bring a cheap plastic raft.
-There’s the always favorite tube-style design, or maybe you’re more into laying on mattress-shaped one.
-Although if you want to be the queen of the lagoon then I suggest a huge flamingo or unicorn raft.
+When you’re not jumping off your overwater bungalow into the Bora Bora lagoon, maybe you want to float around on top of it and enjoy where you are.
+If that sounds like a plan, perhaps you should bring a cheap plastic raft.
+There’s the always favorite tube-style design, or maybe you’re more into laying on a mattress-shaped one.
+Although if you want to be the queen of the lagoon, then I suggest a colossal flamingo or unicorn raft.

-Better to be safe than sorry, accidents even if minor can happen.
+Better to be safe than sorry.
+Accidents, even if minor, can happen.
 Supplies and medicine can be hard to find on the island, and the prices at the drugstore in Vaitape can set you back a pretty penny just for some antacids.
-It’s a good idea to pack away a small first aid kit and hope that you don’t need to use it.
+It’s a good idea to pack away a small first aid kit and hope you don’t need to use it.

-Keep hydrated, that intense sun will have you sweatin good.
-Some of the resorts will have water dispensers at breakfast or in the gym for you to fill up a reusable water bottle.
-You can save money doing that instead paying outrageous prices for water at the hotel store.
+Keep hydrated.
+That intense sun will have you sweating good.
+Some resorts will have water dispensers at breakfast or in the gym for you to fill up a reusable water bottle.
+You can save money instead of paying outrageous water prices at the hotel store.

-The power outlets in Bora Bora use the two round peg configuration.
-There’s usually one American-style outlet in the bathroom but just pick up one or two universal power adaptors and you should be good.
+The power outlets in Bora Bora use the two-round peg configuration.
+There’s usually one American-style outlet in the bathroom, but pick up one or two universal power adaptors, and you should be good.

-The huge blue lagoon in Bora Bora is what draws people to this incredible destination.
-Water is everywhere and there’s some amazing things to be seen below the surface so it’s a good idea to have an underwater camera to capture those moments.
-I recommend bringing a Go Pro if you want to shoot video.
-If you’re not brave enough to test the waterproof capabilities of your new phone then may I suggest this.
+The vast blue lagoon in Bora Bora is what draws people to this incredible destination.
+Water is everywhere, and there are some fantastic things to be seen below the surface, so it’s a good idea to have an underwater camera to capture those moments.
+I recommend bringing a Go Pro if you want to shoot a video.
+If you’re not brave enough to test the waterproof capabilities of your new phone, then may I suggest this.

-If you plan on leaving your resort to explore the island via an excursion or just plain huffing it by foot.
-Get a light day bag or collapsible cooler so you can picnic anywhere you want.
+Suppose you plan on leaving your resort to explore the island via an excursion or just plain huffing it on foot.
+Get a light day bag or collapsible cooler to picnic anywhere you want.
 We suggest bringing a few drinks and snacks and spending a few hours at Matira Beach.

 When that sun goes down, things get pretty dark.
-Yes the hotels do a nice job of uplighting palm trees, but if you’re walking around an unfamiliar place it’s a good idea to pack a small flashlight.
-There’s not very many streetlights and sidewalks on the island so a flashlight can help oncoming cars see you better.
+Yes, the hotels do an excellent job of uplighting palm trees, but if you’re walking around an unfamiliar place, it’s a good idea to pack a small flashlight.
+There are few streetlights and sidewalks on the island, so a flashlight can help oncoming cars see you better.

-A typical flight from Los Angeles, CA to French Polynesia is around 8 hours.
-If you’re taking a red-eye flight and you want to get some decent sleep, then get yourself a good neck pillow so that you’re rested and ready to go when you arrive.
-And for complete comfort one of these and one of these would be real nice too.
+A typical flight from Los Angeles, CA, to French Polynesia, is around 8 hours.
+If you’re taking a red-eye flight and want to get some decent sleep, get a good neck pillow so that you’re rested and ready to go when you arrive.
+And for complete comfort, one of these and one of these would be nice too.

 > Good Attitude

 Yes, you’re probably paying a large sum to visit, but don’t forget to pack a good attitude.
 Tourism is the primary industry in Bora Bora.
-As you can imagine thousands of people per year visit this tiny island and yet there are only a handful of resorts.
-The island lifestyle is slower paced, but the locals and resort staff will do their best to accommodate all your needs.
-Be gracious and treat them with respect and they will go out of there way to take care of you.
+As you can imagine, thousands of people visit this tiny island annually, yet there are only a handful of resorts.
+The island lifestyle is slower-paced, but the locals and resort staff will do their best to accommodate all your needs.
+Be gracious and treat them with respect; they will go out of their way to care for you.

-Please note we do make a small commission from each affiliate link listed here, but we want you to know that we stand behind the products we recommend.
+Please note we make a small commission from each affiliate link listed here, but we want you to know that we stand behind the recommended products.